CartoDB/carto-workshop/02-builder-analysis/exercises/dominos.md

 ## 1. Import and create a map

 ### 1. 1.
-Import .carto file
+Import datasets

 * First, import **`nyc_blocks`** into CARTO, dragging and dropping the file.
 * Secondly, import **`dominos_data`** into CARTO.
 * Then select both datasets and click on `CREATE MAP`.

-> Make sure you are on the `DATASETS` dashboard.

 ### 1. 2.
 Create a map

 * Just after clicking on `CREATE MAP`, the Builder main menu will open up.
 On the one hand, the Builder dashboard will show four layers ("Positron labels", "dominos_data", "nyc_blocks" and "Positron"), the first and last are the basemap, the the other two are proper layers.
-On the other hand, your visualization will consist on orange polygons and black points representing NYC blocks and Dominos Pizza stores, respectively.
+On the other hand, your visualization will consist on blue polygons and orange points representing NYC blocks and Dominos Pizza stores, respectively.
 * Rename the map as **"Dominos Pizza Demo"** and the two layers as "Pizza Stores" and "NYC blocks" respectively.

 ![1](https://cloud.githubusercontent.com/assets/5215798/17518721/55f08e8c-5e49-11e6-985e-d84e52daa0cc.png)